divolte/divolte-kafka-consumer/README.md

 Divolte Kafka Consumer
 ======================

-Helper class for writing Kafka consumers that process events created by [Divolte Collector](https://github.com/divolte/divolte-collector).
-Divolte Collector captures click stream data and translates events into Avro records that can be published on Kafka topics.
-The contents of these messages are the raw bytes produced by serializing the Avro records to bytes.
-This class allows to create consumers for these events in Java in a typesafe manner.
+Helper library for writing Kafka consumers that process events created by [Divolte Collector](https://github.com/divolte/divolte-collector).
+Divolte Collector captures click stream data and translates events into Avro records which are published on Kafka topics.
+The contents of these messages are the raw bytes produced by serializing the Avro records.
+This library allows to create consumers for these events in Java in a typesafe manner with minimal boilerplate.

 To use the consumer, you need to generate Java code from your Avro schema.
 See [divolte-examples/avro-schema](https://github.com/divolte/divolte-examples/tree/master/avro-schema) for an example of a project that uses Maven to build a jar with generated code from a schema.